RakeshBoga259/new/README.md

 ## use of bold and italic
 **_This is written in bold and italic_**
 ## Quoting text
+Is this a quote
-> This is a quote.
+> Yes this is a quote.